wix/Detox/docs/APIRef.ActionsOnElement.md

 Replaces the element's text with the specified text, without using the system's builtin keyboard or typing behavior. **Note**, that using this method is faster than using [`.typeText()`](#typetexttext), but may not trigger all text input callbacks, causing an undefined state in your app.

 On iOS, any element's text can be replaced, as long as it can become first responder and conforms to the [`UITextInput`](https://developer.apple.com/documentation/uikit/uitextinput) protocol.
+Before replacing the text, Detox attempts making the element the first responder, if it isn't already.
+If the element’s window is not key window, Detox attempts making it the key window.

 `text`—the text to replace with (valid input: string)